Coast Stone Shield Review 2026

 Cons

-- -Mudflaps may lift in crosswinds at highway speeds
+- -Mudflaps can lift and flap in crosswinds at highway speeds

 Build Quality